TALUS ANATOMY

 • Supports the inferior calcaneonavicular ligament

-• Helps stabilize the foot's arch
+• Helps stabilize your foot's arch

 Anterior Facet for the Calcaneus